-Now, following the sell-out success of last year’s launch event, the Bazaar Summit returns to bring together Britain’s most inspiring female leaders from the worlds of finance, fashion, business, wellbeing and technology for a life-changing day of empowering talks, thought-provoking panel discussions and unmissable networking opportunities.
+Following the sell-out success of last year’s launch event, the Bazaar Summit returned to bring together Britain’s most inspiring female leaders from the worlds of finance, fashion, business, wellbeing and technology for a life-changing day of empowering talks, thought-provoking panel discussions and unmissable networking opportunities.

 Academy Award and BAFTA nominee Rosamund Pike has earned international acclaim forboth her stage and film roles.
 Perhaps best known for her lead role in the hugely successfulGone Girl, Pike has most recently been seen in Scott Cooper’s Hostiles, José Padilha’s Entebbe and Brad Anderson’s Beirut.